demisto/demisto-py/README.md

 poetry run python -m pytest tests
 ```

-If you want to run with a specific python version (see the [demisto-py PyPi page](https://pypi.org/project/demisto-py/) for the current supported versions), use [poetry environments](https://python-poetry.org/docs/managing-environments/) to switch to a different env with a different python version.
+To run with a specific python version (see the [demisto-py PyPi page](https://pypi.org/project/demisto-py/) for the current supported versions), use [poetry environments](https://python-poetry.org/docs/managing-environments/) to switch to a different env with a different python version.

 ---